Mohammad-Ali Abtahi: The assault and attack

-On June 20, 2010 after a memorial for Mirza Javad Tehrani, some plainclothesmen attacked him and beat him severely.“I passed there and turned into the side boulevard; I was chased by some motorcycle riders when suddenly the driver of a Pride took his colt out and blocked my way.
+On June 20, 2010, after a memorial for Mirza Javad Tehrani, some plainclothesmen attacked him and beat him severely.“I passed there and turned into the side boulevard; I was chased by some motorcycle riders when suddenly the driver of a Pride took his colt out and blocked my way.
 First, they kicked my car widely in a way that even the side mirror of the car was smashed.
 Then one of the cycle riders took a knife out of his shirt and as he was approaching me, he shouted “get out of the car” several times.
 He hit the car with his knife and at the same time, another cycle rider approached me with a thick cable in his hand, and hit the rear window so severely that the whole glass was smashed, making a loud sound.
 Suddenly I noticed another man who had entered my car through the broken window and when I tried to push him out, he sprayed tear gas directly into my eyes.
 My clothes were completely covered with pieces of broken glass, and I could see nothing due to the tear gas; yet, I tried to get out of the car and could pass from the side of their car.
 At the same time as they were still busy, I tried my best to get away from there.
 Then, I saw a man cycling in front of them all.
 He was talking on the phone and signaled them to stop.
-I managed to escap that catastrophic condition with that car.
+I managed to escape that catastrophic condition with that car.
 There were no police officers around, and they were not worried about the arrival of any police officer, either.”

 Attending the leader's Ramadan Breakfast Ceremony

-On May 23, 2018 Abtahi, together with several other members of the government was invited to the leader’s Ramadan breakfast ceremony, at the leader’s Beyt after many years.
+On May 23, 2018, Abtahi, together with several other members of the government was invited to the Supreme Leader’s Ramadan breakfast ceremony, at the leader’s Beyt after many years.